tredly/tredly-host/README.md

 Tredly-Build will be given its own API so that you can push containers directly to it and have them built on push.

+## Contributing

+We encourage you to contribute to Tredly.
+Please check out the [Contributing documentation](https://github.com/tredly/tredly-host/blob/master/CONTRIBUTING.md) for guidelines about how to get involved.

+## License

+Tredly is released under the [GNU General Public License v3](http://www.gnu.org/licenses/gpl-3.0.en.html).

 ## Other Information